Languages and Literature, University of Birmingham

 I then undertook the Shakespeare Studies MA from 2022-2023 at The Shakespeare Institute in Stratford-Upon-Avon, and was awarded a Distinction.
 Here, my research built upon my interests in women's studies and the female body, such as pregnancy, gossip, and the objectification of women, as explored in early modern performing arts.

-Following my BA degree, I worked as a lectrice at the Université de Paul Valery III in Montpellier.
+Previously, I worked for two years (2021-2022, 2023-2024) as a lectrice at the Université de Paul Valery III in Montpellier.
 There I taught undergraduate English Literature, Language and History classes, supervised final year dissertations and ran supplementary language exchange events.
+Alongside this, I was also welcomed into the IRCL (Institue de recherche sur la Renaissance, l'age Classique et les Lumieres).
+I worked with members of the department on Shakespearean research and submitted to their journal Cahiers Élisabéthains.